 Okay, so you've left no financial aid stone unturned and you still can't make your tuition payment.
 That's tough.
 But it's not the end of your college journey—no way.

 If it does come down to taking some time off from college so you can earn money and find scholarships, I highly recommend making a detailed plan of attack before doing so.
-Leaving school with the intent to return is notoriously risky, but students tend to do better if they have a definitive plan: i.e., I have X credits remaining, I will take one year off, I can save $800/month, I will be on a $X/month tuition payment plan, I will apply for financial aid and scholarships throughout my time off, etc. (But even more detailed than that!)
+Taking time off from college is notoriously risky—a lot of students simply never make it back, and with no degree to show for it.
+But you can set yourself up for success if you lay out a detailed plan of attack for your time off: I have X credits remaining, I will take one year off, I can save $X/month, I will be on a $X/month tuition payment plan, I will spent an hour each night researching and applying to scholarships throughout my time off, etc. (But even more detailed than that!)
 In any case, be sure to plan with your academic and/or admission counselors as you prepare for your time off and eventual return to school.

 Ask for help, be honest, be tenacious.